arp242/gogo-release/README.markdown

 2. A previous version also included code for automatically creating a GitHub release and uploading it.
-I later removed this as I felt it was too complex and uploading is just a few clicks,(I got carried away).
-You can still use this code if you want: https://github.com/arp242/gogo-release/blob/5a2de679869746331b63f942dd381334f50d3dd3/gogo-release#L70
+I later removed this as I felt it was too complex and uploading is just a few clicks (I got carried away).
+You can still it in your own shell script if you want: https://github.com/arp242/gogo-release/blob/5a2de679869746331b63f942dd381334f50d3dd3/gogo-release#L70

 [gor]: https://github.com/goreleaser/goreleaser